Preethavenu/Testingtest1/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

-## Dockerfile

-A Dockerfile has been added to containerize the application.
-To build and run the Docker container:

-1. Build the Docker image: `docker build -t cpp-example .`
-2. Run the container: `docker run cpp-example`

-Note: The Dockerfile currently uses a Python base image, which may need to be updated to a C++ compatible image for this project.